Father Hesburgh and Father Joyce: Description

 The larger than life bronze statue of Fathers Theodore Hesburgh and Edmund Joyce welcomes each and every visitor entering the south side of the Hesburgh Library.
-Father Joyce (left) stands 7-feet-4-inches in height, and Father Hesburgh (right) stands 7ft tall.
+Father Joyce (left) stands 7-feet-4-inches in height, and Father Hesburgh (right) stands 7 ft tall.
 Hesburgh can be seen staring off into the distance, a trait that Cella remembered as one of the deciding factors for his maquette being chosen out of many other submissions to create the sculpture.
 “When I try to capture personalities, I focus on the eyes,” Cella stated in an interview about the piece.

-Two distinguishing factors in the sculpture include the specific Clerical collar worn by Father Joyce and a small dove pin on Father Hesburgh’s lapel.
-In reference to these additions Cella said, “these subtle differences are necessary to add to the personality communication of the sculpture.”
-Cella’s uncles, current priests at Notre Dame, informed him of Joyce’s “fashion-forward” collar and also mentioned that you’d never see Father Hesburgh without his dove pin.
-“Those are the kind of details that I want included when people look at this.
-You wonder how much detail there can be when sculpting a priest in a black suit, but certain details made a big impact,” noted Cella.
+Two elements personalizing the figures are the specific clerical collar worn by Father Joyce and a small dove pin on Father Hesburgh's lapel.
+Cella's uncles, current priests at Notre Dame, informed him of Joyce's “fashion-forward” collar and also mentioned that Father Hesburgh would never leave his campus home without his dove pin.

-In choosing the exact facial expressions for the statues after being commissioned, Cella notes, “I was given a lot of help there.
-There was a specific photo of Father Hesburgh in particular that they liked of him standing outside of Corby Hall, pretty much in the pose that you see.
+In choosing the exact facial expressions for the statues after being commissioned, Cella notes, “There was a specific photo of Father Hesburgh in particular that they liked of him standing outside of Corby Hall, pretty much in the pose that you see.
 There was a look on his face that they liked.”
 The time period represented in the statue was circa 1975.
-Cella remembers during the installation that fairly new onlookers from the library who didn’t know Hesburgh during this time period would “looked at it and ask ‘that’s father Ted?’” whereas more senior members of the library staff or faculty who knew him better said it “totally looked like him.”
+Cella remembers during the installation that fairly new onlookers from the library who didn't know Hesburgh during this time period would “looked at it and ask ‘that's Father Ted?’” whereas more senior members of the library staff or faculty who knew him better said it “totally looked like him.”